PaddlePaddle/models/fluid/PaddleCV/image_classification/dist_train/README.md

 Performance of Multiple-GPU Training of Resnet50 on Imagenet
 </p>

+The second figure shows speed-ups when using multiple GPUs according to the above figure.

 <p align="center">
 <img src="../images/imagenet_dist_speedup.png" width=528> <br />
 Speed-ups of Multiple-GPU Training of Resnet50 on Imagenet
 </p>